Table of contents

 In most autism cases, language skills are delayed.
 However, children with Asperger syndrome often develop a grammatically and stylistically superior language.
 The tone of voice is often monotonous and does not support, for example, the difference between serious and humorous expressions.
-Often, people with autism speak with an inappropriate or unusual rate and volume.
+Often, people with autism speak at an inappropriate or unusual rate and volume.
 A tendency to miss social cues and jerky speech also occurs.

 People with Asperger syndrome develop a great interest in social contacts, but do not know how to implement them.
 Difficulties in recognizing the body language and facial expressions of others play a role and are often understood as a lack of empathy.
 Typically, however, they have other special interests that seem unusual in the matter or in their intensity.
 These interests often lie in technical or scientific fields such as computer science, mathematics, physics, biology or astronomy.
 Others are passionate about music or the memorization of various facts.